HCi waiting periods

 New members

 If you are taking out private health insurance for the first time, you will need to serve full waiting periods before you can start claiming benefits.
-This includes people joining an existing member’s policy as dependants who were not health fund members within the previous two months.

 Existing members